thestarlab/thestarlab.github.io/research.md

 # Research Interests

-Our research is characterized by an interdisciplinary perspective on spatial data science (e.g., geographic information science and remote sensing).
+Our research is characterized by an interdisciplinary perspective on *spatial data science* that is driven by advances of quantitative geography (e.g., geographic information science), earth observations (e.g., remote sensing) and computational science.
 Specifically, we are interested in development of statistical, machine learning and computational methodologies for (1) spatiotemporal pattern modeling and analysis in geographic phenomena and processes, (2) integrating heterogeneous spatial and spatiotemporal data (e.g., downscaling and upscaling), (3) modeling spatiotemporal uncertainty, and the uncertainty propagation in analysis and models, (4) data and computation intensive spatiotemporal analysis and modeling, and (5) geospatial-enabled cyberinfrastructure or cyberGIS, and domain applications in environmental sciences, public health and social sciences.

 <!--</div> -->